gnab/observe/README.md

 # observe

-### Bash Function for Observing Files and Executing Command
+### Bash function for observing paths and acting upon file modification.

-Utility for executing command when specific files are modified, i.e. running unit tests.
+Utility for observing paths and executing a given command when any files are modified, i.e. run unit tests.

 ### Installation